GEO: The Complete Guide to Generative Engine Optimization [2026]

 Why GEO is especially critical for B2B tech

-Your buyers are early adopters of AI search.
-Technical buyers — CTOs, VPs of Engineering, security leaders, DevOps managers — are among the heaviest users of AI search tools.
-They are exactly the people who have ChatGPT open all day, who use Perplexity for research, and who interact with Copilot through Microsoft 365.
+• Your buyers are early adopters of AI search.
+Technical buyers — CTOs, VPs of Engineering, security leaders, DevOps managers — are among the heaviest users of ChatGPT, Perplexity, and Copilot.
 If your content does not appear in AI-generated answers, you are invisible to your most important audience.

-B2B research queries are AI-native.
-B2B buyers do not search for single keywords.
-They ask complex, nuanced questions: "What is the best approach to zero-trust architecture for a mid-market financial services company?"
-These are exactly the types of queries where AI search engines excel — and where query fan-out creates opportunities for well-optimised content to dominate.
+• B2B research queries are AI-native.
+Buyers ask complex, multi-clause questions ("What is the best approach to zero-trust architecture for a mid-market financial services company?").
+These are exactly the queries where AI search engines excel and where query fan-out rewards comprehensive content.

-The consideration phase is moving to AI.
-According to a 2025 Pavilion study, 72% of B2B technology buyers now use AI search tools at some point during their evaluation process.
-For companies with long sales cycles, this means the AI-assisted research phase is a critical touchpoint.
+• The consideration phase is moving to AI.
+A 2025 Pavilion study found 72% of B2B technology buyers now use AI search tools during evaluation.
 If your competitors are cited and you are not, you have lost mindshare before your sales team even knows the opportunity exists.

-Buying committees use AI to build consensus.
-In enterprise B2B, purchasing decisions involve 6-10 stakeholders on average.
-These committee members use AI tools to quickly get up to speed on unfamiliar topics.
-When an AI engine summarises the landscape and names specific vendors, those vendors get a significant advantage.
-Being cited by ChatGPT or Perplexity is becoming the equivalent of being named in a Gartner Magic Quadrant for day-to-day buying decisions.
+• Buying committees use AI to build consensus.
+Enterprise decisions involve 6-10 stakeholders.
+When an AI engine summarises a landscape and names specific vendors, those vendors get an advantage equivalent to being named in a Gartner Magic Quadrant for everyday buying decisions.

 GEO strategy for different B2B tech segments